apache/trafficserver/doc/reference/configuration/records.config.en.rst

    :reloadable:

    When enabled (``1``), Traffic Server will keep certain HTTP objects in the cache for a certain time as specified in cache.config.

+.. ts:cv:: CONFIG proxy.config.cache.hit_evacuate_percent INT 10

+   The size of the region (as a percentage of the total content storage in a :term:`cache stripe`) in front of the :term:`write cursor` that constitutes a recent access hit for evacutating the accessed object.

+   When an object is accessed it can be marked for evacuation, that is to be copied over the write cursor and thereby preserved from being overwritten.
+This is done if it is no more than a specific number of bytes in front of the write cursor.
+The number of bytes is a percentage of the total number of bytes of content storage in the cache stripe where the object is stored and that percentage is set by this variable.

+.. ts:cv:: CONFIG proxy.config.cache.hit_evacuate_size_limit INT 0
+   :metric: bytes

+   Limit the size of objects that are hit evacuated.

+   Objects larger than the limit are not hit evacuated.
+A value of 0 disables the limit.

 RAM Cache
 =========